 - Add sugar and cognac and let sit at room temperature for 15-20 minutes.

-- Cover and place in the refrigerator until you are reday to serve the Chocolate Panna Cotta.
+- Cover and place in the refrigerator until you are ready to serve.

 Disclaimer: This is a sponsored post in partnership with Imperial Sugar.
 Imperial Sugar is the Gold Sponsor for #Choctoberfest and provided me with sugar but all opinions are my own.
 Thanks for supporting the brands that made this event (and prizes) possible!